pittcsgso/manual/ch4-events.md

 [http://gso.cs.pitt.edu/coffeehour/directions.php](http://gso.cs.pitt.edu/coffeehour/directions.php).

 CS-GSO officers should offer assistance to Coffee Hour hosts in any setup or cleanup as needed.
-The President should send a reminder email to each host on the Friday prior to their scheduled week, such as the following:
+One officer should be designated as the main **Coffee Hour coordinator.**  This person should send a reminder email to each week's host on the Friday prior to their scheduled week, such as the following:

 	Michael,